xwu/xwu-swift-numerics/numeric-protocols.md

 __Ask whether your algorithm should be generic at all.__
 [Reducing code duplication][ref 23-2] is one motivation that drives users to explore generic solutions.
 However, not all instances of code duplication are best eliminated by the use of generics.

 Consider an algorithm that can operate on values of type `UInt` or `Double`.
 It may be possible to write a single implementation generic over `Numeric` that is indistinguishable from concrete implementations for any input of type `UInt` or `Double`.
-However, if the algorithm relies on semantics common to `UInt` and `Double` but not guaranteed by `Numeric`, inputs of type `Int8` or `Float` (or of some third-party type correctly conforming to `Numeric`) might produce completely unexpected results.
-In other words, such a generic implementation of the algorithm can be _syntactically_ valid Swift without truly being generic over `Numeric`; the compiler can't detect invalid _semantic_ assumptions, and testing with a limited subset of conforming types can achieve 100% test coverage without revealing the problem.
+However, if the algorithm relies on semantics common to `UInt` and `Double` but not guaranteed by `Numeric`, inputs of type `Int8` or `Float` (or of some third-party type) might produce completely unexpected results.
+In other words, such an implementation can be _syntactically_ valid Swift without truly being generic over `Numeric`.
+The compiler can't detect all invalid _semantic_ assumptions, and testing with a limited subset of conforming types can achieve 100% test coverage without revealing the problem.

 Therefore, consider if a code generation tool such as [Sourcery][ref 23-3] might be the most appropriate solution instead.

 __Make your generic constraints as specific as possible.__
 For example, there are no built-in types that conform to `FloatingPoint` but not